 Joker laps for WTCC

 The WTCC’s sporting regulations for 2017 will include the allowance for FIA World Rallycross-style ‘joker’ laps to be introduced subject to the approval of the FIA’s Safety and Circuit commissions.
-Aimed primarily at spicing up the action during the street races in Marrakech and Vila Real, ‘joker’ laps require drivers to follow a short alternative route on one of both the Opening Race and Main Race.
+Aimed primarily at spicing up the action during the Vila Real street race, ‘joker’ laps require drivers to follow a short alternative route on one of both the Opening Race and Main Race.
 However, they cannot be taken until the third lap of a race and their inclusion at events will be subject to a full safety inspection being completed.

 WTCC MAC3 takes two